-Home Economics is one of three sections of Applied Skills.
-The Home Economics course is divided into two parts: Food Studies and Textiles.
+Home Economics is one of three sections of the Applied Skills rotation.
+The Home Economics course is divided into two parts: Foods Studies and Textiles.

-In Food Studies, students develop skills in basic food preparation.
+In Food Studies, students develop basic food preparation.
 Healthy eating habits, nutrition and safety are emphasized throughout the course.

-In Food Studies and Textiles, students will learn to use a sewing machine safely.
+In Textiles, students will learn how to use a sewing machine safely.
 Students will create and keep a basic sewing project (e.g.: fabric tote bag, apron, stuffed toy).

 Lab fee applies.

-TEXTILES 10 (MTXT-10)
+TEXTILES 9 & 10 (MADT-09 & MTXT-10)